ctch3ng/RPi-DHCP-Server/README.md

 ### Assign static IP 192.168.1.1 to the RPi

 ```
-sudo gedit /etc/dhcpcd.conf
+sudo gedit /etc/dhcpcd.conf //you can use nano instead of gedit
 ```
-Add the following lines to the end of the document
+Add the following lines to the end of the document, save, and then exit.

 ```
 interface eth0